 Qentelli created TED, an Engineering dashboard with capabilities to collect data from various data sources, create metrics and define KPIs and derive insights for improvement.
 What makes TED a true Quality Intelligence platform and unique, is its ability to derive actionable insights for most key DevOps KPIs out of the box and artificial intelligence (AI) to improve processes, provide predictions for incidents and auto-healing for broken processes.
 Qentelli helped some of Fortune 1000 companies get better with their Quality and Speed using TED.

 To learn and explore more in detail, please write to us at email@example.com.
 Our experts will be delighted to engage with you.
 Also, you can visit Qentelli’s social links for more details-

 Facebook Twitter LinkedIn

-Headquartered in Dallas, TX with global delivery teams in India, Qentelli is an Industry Thought Leader in Quality Engineering, Automated Testing, and Continuous Delivery.
+Headquartered in Dallas, TX with global delivery teams in India, Qentelli is an Industry Thought Leader in Quality Engineering, Automated Testing, DevOps and Continuous Delivery.
 With high performing engineering teams working in the dedicated Innovation Group, Qentelli brings design thinking to address complex business problems and enables Continuous Delivery across Enterprise IT through automation for its global customers.